written by Racheal Cook MBA

-This is not about the latest trendy tips, tricks or tactics.
+This is not about the latest trendy tips, tricks, or tactics.

 It’s the foundational strategy that we all need if our goal is to take our business to that next level, where we have predictably profitable $5K, $10K, $15K+ monthly revenue coming into our business – the level of success where we can hire support, systematize our business, and actually enjoy our life without the nonstop hustle and burnout.

-That was the dream for my client Nichole Lynn.
+That was the dream for my client, Nichole Lynn.

 She is someone who has just blown me away with how she’s implemented this next unsexy success secret!

-At first I was a little nervous because the majority of my clients are service based business owners – and Nichole is the owner of The Solid Bow.
+At first, I was a little nervous because the majority of my clients are service-based business owners, and Nichole is the owner of The Solid Bow.

 She sells hair bows!

-When Nichole introduced herself to our group, she shared that she’s been in business for years making pretty good revenue, and she’s also a homeschooling mom to seven kids, hasn’t had a weekend off in forever, and had basically no support system in place in the business or at home.
+When Nichole introduced herself to our group, she shared that she’s been in business for years making pretty good revenue, and she’s also a homeschooling mom to seven kids, hasn’t had a weekend off in forever, and had basically no support system in place for the business or at home.

 She was wearing all of the hats in her business.

-She was doing everything herself – from designing each new seasonal collection of bows, to ordering from her manufacturing partners, to hand packaging each order, to serving all of her clients, not to mention acting as the entire marketing and sales department, plus the customer service department… she was doing all of the things!
+She was doing everything herself, from designing each new seasonal collection of bows, to ordering from her manufacturing partners, to hand packaging each order, to serving all of her clients.
+Not to mention acting as the entire marketing and sales department, plus the customer service department… she was doing all of the things!

 AND SHE WAS EXHAUSTED.